-Academic Year
+Academic Year ARTICLE 5 -

-- (1) One academic year consists of two semesters, each of which lasts at most 16 weeks with at least a 14-week lecture period followed by an exam period.
+- (1) One academic year consists of two semesters, each of which lasts at most 16 weeks with at least a 14week lecture period followed by an exam period.
 Registration days and holidays are not included in the academic year.
-Courses are held on a semester basis in the Fall and Spring semesters. - (2) Furthermore, as part of the academic year, a summer session is held for at most eight weeks with at least a six-week lecture period followed by an exam period. - (3) Dates and periods pertaining to registration, classes, examinations and other important academic events are announced in the Senate-approved academic calendar.
+Courses are held on a semester basis in the Fall and Spring semesters. - (2) Furthermore, as part of the academic year, a summer session is held with at least a six-week lecture period followed by an exam period. - (3) Dates and periods pertaining to registration, classes, examinations and other important academic events are announced in the Senate-approved academic calendar.
 All stakeholders are required to abide by this calendar.